lucasvhol/TeamsMessageDeleter/README.md

 <h2>Instructions: </h2>

 ```
-1 - Access the Teams Web application
+1 - Access the Teams Web application, open up the conversation you wish to exclude messages from.
 ```

 ```